Hooray, it is Christmas and we have all gone on holidays.

-Membership of the BikeShed is $10 per year, $5 for students and concession card holders and $13 for a whole family or household.
+Our services are only available to our members: membership of the BikeShed is $10 per year, $5 for students and concession card holders and $15 for a whole family or household.

 Current opening hours:

 Please arrive well before 3pm so you have time to fix your bike!

 PUBLIC HOLIDAY NOTE: We generally do not open on public holiday weekends, however this depends on available volunteers.
 Unless you have been informed otherwise, assume we won't be there on public holiday weekends.

 EXTREME WEATHER NOTE: We will not open the shed if the temperature is forecast to go over 37 degrees, or if exterme winds or rain are predicted.
 This is for everyone's safety.